ladybug-tools/ladybug-web/README.md

 [Ladybug Analysis Tools]( https://github.com/ladybug-analysis-tools ) »

 [Ladybug Web]( index.html )
 ===

-_Ladybug for web provides solar and weather data visualization and analysis on the web_
+_Ladybug for web provides [analemma]( https://en.wikipedia.org/wiki/Analemma ), solar and weather data visualization and analysis on the web_

-Genarally the following scripts
+Generally the following scripts

 * Built using entry level JavaScript with no dependencies other than Three.js and/or SunCalc.js
+* Enable rotation, zoom and pan using one, two or three fingers or left button, scrollwheel or right button on a mouse

 ## [Analemma 3D]( http://ladybug-analysis-tools.github.io/ladybug-web/analemma-3d/ )

+### Mission

+* To display one analemma for every hour of the day in 3D at any location on Earth
+* To display the position of the Sun - using azimuth and altitude - at any date and time at any location on Earth

 ### Features

 * 3D plot of analemmas of Sun azimuth and altitude once an hour for days 1 through 28 of each month.
+	* Midnight highlighted is red.
+Noon highlighted in green
+	* Placards indicate the hour of each analemma
+* Select location
+	* By latitude and longitude sliders
+	* Select city from a gazetteer of over 2,000 places names
 	* Default latitude and longitude is San Francisco
 	* Sliders update latitude and longitude of analemma in real-time
+* Select date and time
+	* Sliders for month, date, hour and minutes
 * Displays map of location
+	* Check boxes to toggle map display - also grid and axis
 	* Nine maps styles to choose from
-* Buttons available for selected cities
-* Midnight highlighted is red.
-Noon highlighted in green
-* Placards indicate the hour of each analemma
+	* Sliders for map zoom factor and opacity
-* Permalink support
+* Information panel
+	* Display a variety of info
+* Full menu system
+	* Accordion menus use HTML5 details and summary element
+	* Works on all recent browsers - though still in beta on FF
-* Slide-out menu support
+	* Slide-out 'hamburger' menu support

-### Latest update: 2016-03-14 / R5
+### Latest update: 2016-03-18 / R4/R5/R6

-* Mostapha's Magic
+* Mostapha's magic fixes
+* Many new UI features
+* Gazetteer

+### Things To Do / Road Map

+* Text input for lat and lon
+* Replace/Upgrade AunCalc.js with NOAA/Bostock JavaScript
+* Translucent ring to indicate full Sun path
+* Animations
+* Add solar times readout - with buttons to display sun position for location, date and time
+* Add access to geolocation - as in [ Google Developers Geolocation API ]( https://developers.google.com/maps/documentation/javascript/examples/map-geolocation
+* Add access to places autocomplete = as in [Google Maps JavaScript API Place Autocomplete]( https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete )

 ### Issues

+* Permalink support (currently broken )